On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Introduction

+In summary, previous studies 1) mostly study image-cue biases of trained DNNs and their influence on the networks robustness \cite{geirhos2018ImageNettrainedCNNs, kamann2020IncreasingRobustness, naseer2021Intriguingproperties, qiu2024ShapebiasedCNNs}, 2) often rely on style transfer or similar image manipulations to test for biases \cite{dai2022Rethinkingimage,islam2021ShapeTexture,li2020ShapeTextureDebiased}, and 3) largely focus on image classification DNNs \cite{brendel2018ApproximatingCNNs,hermann2020OriginsPrevalence, tuli2021AreConvolutional}.
+In this work, we present a study that is novel in all three aspects: 1) We switch the perspective, studying how much influence different image cues (and arbitrary combinations of those) have on the learning success of DNNs.
+2) We do not rely on style transfer but rather utilize and develop a set of cue disentanglement methods, combining them into a generic procedure to derive any desired cue combination of shape, texture and color from a given dataset, cf.\ \cref{fig:cue_overview_landscape}.
+3) We lift our study to the task of semantic segmentation where we decompose the datasets into arbitrary combinations of cues.
+This opens up paths to completely new studies as the task suggests that shape information might be more informative to segment objects rather than texture and enables more fine-grained analyses such as image-location-dependent cue influences.
 Our study setup serves as basis to train expert networks exclusively relying on a specific cue or cue combination.
-We perform an in-depth behavioral analysis of CNNs and transformers on three different semantic segmentation datasets, namely Cityscapes \cite{cordts2016CityscapesDataset}, PASCAL Context \cite{mottaghi_cvpr14} and a synthetic one recorded with the CARLA driving simulator \cite{dosovitskiy2017CARLAOpen}.
-Our study brings the different cue and cue combination influences on DNN learning into an order.
+We perform an in-depth behavioral analysis of a CNN and a transformer on three different semantic segmentation datasets, namely Cityscapes \cite{cordts2016CityscapesDataset}, PASCAL Context \cite{mottaghi_cvpr14} and a synthetic one recorded with the open-source CARLA driving simulator \cite{dosovitskiy2017CARLAOpen}.
+Our study brings the different cue and cue combination influences on DNN learning into a consistent and intuitive but prior to this not proven order.
 It turns out that neither texture nor shape clearly dominate in terms of learning success.
 However, a combination of shape and color achieves surprisingly strong results.
-These findings hold for CNNs and transformers.
+These findings hold for the tested CNN and transformer.
 In particular, qualitatively there is almost no difference in how both architecture types extract information from the different cues, i.e., the choice of backbone has almost no impact on the order of the cue influences.
-Additionally, by a pixel-wise late fusion of cue (combination) experts, we study the role of each pixel for cue influences, showing that small objects and pixels at object borders are dominantly better predicted by shape experts.
-Our contributions are summarized as follows: \begin{itemize} \item We provide a generic procedure to derive cue combination datasets from a given semantic segmentation dataset.
+Additionally, by a pixel-wise late fusion of cue experts, we study the role of each pixel for cue influences, showing quantitatively that small objects and pixels at object borders are dominantly better predicted by colorized shape experts.
+Our contributions are summarized as follows: \begin{itemize} \item We provide a generic procedure to derive cue (combination) datasets from a given semantic segmentation base dataset.
 In particular, we provide a method to derive texture-only datasets. \item Our general setup allows to study disentangled image cues, down to the detail degree of brightness-only.
-We perform an in-depth analysis with up to $14$ learned cue combination experts per dataset and several late fusion models, contributing the first cue influence study in semantic segmentation.
-Additionally, we include transformers that are so far underresearched in the broader context of cue influences. \item While previous studies report strong biases of ImageNet-trained DNNs towards texture under style transfer, our study reveals that for real-world data shape and texture are equally important cues for successful learning.
-The role of the cues varies across classes and image location, but not w.r.t.\ choosing between CNNs and transformers. \end{itemize} Our code including the data generation procedure will be publicly available soon.
+We perform an in-depth analysis with up to $14$ learned cue combination experts per dataset and several late fusion models, contributing the first study on cue influence during training in semantic segmentation.
+Additionally, we include transformers that are so far underresearched in the broader context of cue influences. \item While previous studies report strong biases of ImageNet-trained DNNs towards texture under cue-conflict images, our study reveals that shape and texture are both important cues for successful learning; however the combination of shape and color dominates texture in real-world datasets.
+The role of the cues varies across classes and image location, but not w.r.t.\ choosing between the tested CNN and transformer. \end{itemize} Our code is publicly available at \url{https://github.com/a-muetze/influence-of-shape-texture-color-learning-semseg}.
+This includes the data generation procedure.
+In addition, the generated CARLA dataset and its corresponding cue datasets are available at zenodo \url{https://www.zenodo.org/} following the naming `On the Influence of Shape, Texture and Color for Learning Semantic Segmentation - $<$name$>$ Cue'.
+A list of all links is provided in \cite[Section A.1]{muetze2025influenceshapetexturecolor}